Information for IFAs

 - NAPS is not a member of the transfer club.

-- If a transfer out is to be made, all required CETV forms (transfer out packs are available to download from the forms page of our website) must be completed and returned within the three-month guarantee period.
+- If a transfer out is to be made, all required CETV forms (transfer out packs are available to download from the forms page) must be completed and returned within the three-month guarantee period.
 No discretion will be allowed in respect of CETV forms returned late.
+Please ensure the member reads the transfer pack carefully as it contains useful links and guidance from The Pensions Regulator about transferring benefits to another pension arrangement.

 - In the event of the member's death before the pension commences, if no Adult Survivor's pension is payable, a refund of the member's own Scheme contributions, plus interest at 3.5% a year up to the date of death, would be payable.
 If the member has an AVC account the value of the account at the date of death would be added to any lump sum death benefit payment.